 Refinement 1: Add a light stand with a white card to fill in.
 Change to a silver card, then a gold card.
 Note the filled in shadow on the dark side of the face.

 Refinement 2: Place the umbrella closer and at a 30 degree angle pointed down.
-Place the card (2x3') in the subject's lap at the optimal angle reflective angle to illuminate the face as observed from the camera position.
+Place the card in the subject's lap at the optimal angle reflective angle to illuminate the face as observed from the camera position.
 Note the fill light from underneath.

 Setup 2: Beauty Lighting

-While this is normally done with a beauty dish, our convertible umbrella with its black backing removed will give a usable approximation.
-After you get the black backing off we're going to point the convex curve of the umbrella toward the subject.
+While this is normally done with a beauty dish, a convertible umbrella with its black backing removed will give a usable approximation.
+After you remove the black backing, we're going to point the convex curve of the umbrella toward the subject.
 Think of it as the opposite of the traditional bounce mode.
 Position the umbrella fairly close and at a somewhat extreme angle pointed down with the center shaft aimed at the center of the subjects face.
 The interesting thing about the translucent umbrella is that it does provide a somewhat crisp rendering of details akin to the Beauty Dish but with its open back there's a lot of light bouncing around the room that has the effect of lowering the overall contrast.
-For this reason you'll probably want to use light-colored backgrounds or chroma keying.
+For this reason, you'll probably want to use light-colored backgrounds or chroma keying.
 This setup is also a good candidate for fill light from a card placed in your subject's lap.

 Setup 3: Rembrandt Lighting